Fathmat/SEC-8-K-Event-Classification-Forecasting/README.md

 ## 🚀 Project Overview

 The goal is to extract insights from 8-K reports by:
-- Classifying filings into event types (e.g., Senior Personnel Change, M&A, Financial Activities).
+- Classifying filings into event types (e.g., Senior Personnel Change, Share Repurchase, Financial Activities).
 - Forecasting what event is likely to occur next based on historical sequences.